 Moss deftly portrays Cecilia as she navigates her own reality and the reality that others impose on her.
 The viewer identifies with her outrage when someone accuses her of sending a nastygram, or feels her helplessness when her life spins out of her control.
 During one especially poignant scene, Cecilia spreads coffee grounds across a floor (to see Adrian’s footsteps), then diagnoses her marriage’s faults to an ostensibly empty room.
 Also impressive are the scenes in which the camera lingers on the face of Cecilia, who appears to be on the brink of a smile.

-During this sci-fi/horror film in which a meal can morph into a catastrophe or a moment of bonding can derail into a misinterpreted affront, you’re unlikely to experience a moment where you find yourself tuning out.
+During this sci-fi/horror film in which a meal can morph into a catastrophe or a moment of bonding can derail into a misinterpreted affront, you’re unlikely to find yourself tuning out.
 You’ve got to see The Invisible Man.—Douglas J. Ogurek *****